Haseeb-Qureshi/p2p_assignment/README.md

     * The button on the right of the node logs should let you copy the node logs to the clipboard.
 You can then dump it into a text editor and comb through it at your own pace to try to debug.

 ## Want something harder?
 Switch to the git branch `hard`.
 This will require you to implement a lot more of the core P2P functionality.
+If you're using repl.it, you should fork the [Github repo](https://github.com/Haseeb-Qureshi/p2p_assignment) and create your own repl.it instance from the `hard` branch.
+You can do this natively within repl.it by hooking it up with your Github account.

 (If you want *really hard mode*, try rewriting the entire P2P protocol from scratch.
 Consider this only if you have the free time and some experience debugging distributed systems!
 I'd recommend using a simple web server like Flask (Python), Sinatra (Ruby), or http-server (NodeJS).
 If you want to be really hardcore, you can try to manually write messages directly to TCP sockets on localhost.)